 Natalie was teaching in Delaware in 1996 when a friend suggested meeting in Annapolis for lunch.
 Crossing the Severn River Bridge, Natalie knew she had found where she belonged.
 After five years as a weekend-only resident of Annapolis, Natalie transitioned to a full-time resident in 2005.
 In warm months, Natalie is found sailing from Back Creek to the Bay Bridge and, on the return, motor sailing into Annapolis Harbor.
 There she enjoys checking out boats on the moorings and the occasional mega-yachts.
 Her favorite Annapolis boating memories are watching the Blue Angels’ precision maneuvers above the Severn River during Commissioning week at the Naval Academy.
 She has sponsored midshipmen and is a fan at Navy Football home games.
 Natalie enjoys hiking and biking through the scenic parks and trails in Annapolis and Anne Arundel Co. with one of the areas many Meetup groups.
 With a fondness for craft beer, Natalie firmly supports the motto, “Friends don’t let friends drink light beer,” and, for those who do, she attempts to help them see the error of their ways by suggesting something with a bit more flavor.
 Natalie volunteers at festivals in the Annapolis area.
 She appreciates the opportunity to listen to great bands, make friends and contribute to the sponsoring organizations who donate the majority of festival proceeds to local charities.
 Natalie is a teacher in Anne Arundel County Public Schools.
 She can be reached at her personal blog: Naptownchowdown.com or at Natalieksc@gmail.com

 Rhea is a born-and-raised Annapolitan with Filipino roots and has been an enthusiast for all things food since childhood.
-She graduated from the University of Maryland with a BA in English Language and Literature and has been working in the food industry for over 12 years.
-She believes bacon really does make everything better, and is a lover of pineapples, kombucha, and the occasional tequila.
-On her off-time, Rhea enjoys yoga and playing with her two cats, Clifford and Dinosaur.
+She graduated from the University of Maryland with a BA in English Language and Literature and has been working in the food industry for over 13 years.
+She believes bacon really does make everything better.
+She is a lover of pineapples and the occasional tequila.
+On her off-time, Rhea enjoys yoga and playing with her cat, Dinosaur.

 Sinead Harold is from Dublin, Ireland.
 She emigrated from her hometown in 2014 and now lives near downtown Annapolis with her husband and pug.
 She loves her new home of Annapolis for its beauty and historical roots, and is enjoying spending time discovering new places to visit.
 She blogs about her discoveries on her personal blog, www.iloveannapolis.net.